mahmoudnasser1561/fleetman-deploy/README.md

 <img width="1018" height="62" alt="image" src="https://github.com/user-attachments/assets/3c8be7ca-4b67-44ad-85c6-2bf830543517" />

 ## Infrastructure Configurations
-- Cluster: I used eksctl installed on an bootstraper EC2 instance on AWS to create a lightweight cluster (made sure to adjust types and sizes of instances to        optimize cost) and enabled ssh connection  on it only from IP.
-I then generated a configuration file (config) for future use. then I allowed public access for web-app instance which acting as a (front-end loadbalancer).
+- Cluster: I used eksctl installed on an bootstraper EC2 instance on AWS to create a lightweight cluster (made sure to adjust types and sizes of instances to optimize costs) and enabled ssh connection  on it only from IP. generated a configuration file (config) for future use. snf I allowed public access for web-app instance which acting as a (front-end loadbalancer).

 - Then I provisioned a dynamic EBS cloud volume on AWS to keep Fleetman’s MongoDB data secure and always available, configuring IAM roles and policies to enable seamless data persistence and reliability.